Slip & Fall Cases: What You Need to Win Your Slip & Fall CaseMay 23, 2017

 If you or a loved one has been hurt in a slip and fall (or another accident) at someone else’s property, it’s time to contact a Houston personal injury lawyer at the Amaro Law Firm.

 Our attorneys are ready to go over the facts of your accident, explain the law and advise you how to move forward.
-We are also ready to provide you with effective, aggressive representation to help you position a slip and fall claim for the maximum possible recovery.
+We are also ready to provide you with effective, aggressive representation to help you position a slip and fall claim for any possible recovery.